Mission of Congregation Shomrei Torah

 In 1996, Shomrei Torah engaged our first full-time rabbi, George Gittleman.
 Rabbi George’s extraordinary energy, spiritual passion and intellectual fervor have led us to start and strengthen many programs, expand our presence in the local faith community, and build Shomrei Torah’s presence as a leading regional religious institution.

 In 1998, we opened our own Religious School to share and pass on our heritage and Reform traditions to the next generation.
-Since our Religious School opened, we have enjoyed significant growth and currently have 140 students enrolled.
-We also offer a Tot and Early Childhood program for the youngest members of our congregation family.
+Since our Religious School opened, we have enjoyed significant growth.
+We also offer an Early Childhood program for the youngest members of our congregation family.
 In 2001, we launched Chaverim, our youth group, to serve the needs of our teens as well as young people from throughout the larger Jewish community.

 After sharing space for many years with Christ Church United Methodist, in 2004 we began construction of our current home on a 6 1/2-acre site overlooking Santa Rosa.
 Our new synagogue opened on April 29, 2007.

-In July 2011, Rabbi Stephanie Kramer joined Shomrei Torah in the newly created position of Assistant Rabbi/Education Director.
-Rabbi Stephanie oversees all aspects of congregational education, including STaRS, the B’nei Mitzvah program, Tot Shabbat, youth activities (including helping with Chaverim) and Lifelong Learning.
+In July 2011, Rabbi Stephanie Kramer joined Shomrei Torah as Associate Rabbi & Education Director.
+Rabbi Kramer oversees all aspects of congregational education, including STaRS, the B’nei Mitzvah program, KIDdish, youth activities (including helping with Chaverim) and Lifelong Learning.

-Today, the 435 member households of Shomrei Torah comprise the largest Jewish congregation in Sonoma County, and the fastest-growing congregation in the North Bay.
-We have an active Women to Women program, Men’s Bagel Club, Social Action Committee, LifeLong Learning Programs and many active Chavurah groups.
+Today, the 450 member households of Shomrei Torah comprise the largest Jewish congregation in Sonoma County, and the fastest-growing congregation in the North Bay.
+We have an active Men’s Bagel Club, Social Action Committee, LifeLong Learning Programs and many active Chavurah groups.
 We take pride in welcoming new members and visitors from ALL styles of families, economic levels and social and spiritual interests.
-Check our calendar for a list of monthly services and activities.
+Check our calendar for a list of services and activities!